QUANTITATIVE EASING: Euro Style!

 European nations already unable to reduce their outstanding Sovereign Debts were also permitted to create additional government funding ‘kicking the crisis further down the road’ following the U.S. example.

-The ‘Club Med’ nations still face a huge financial crisis as Europe struggles to preserve the European Union.
+The ‘Club Med’ nations still face a huge financial crisis as Europe struggles to preserve the Euro.

-The unstable Greek situation still threaten’s another departure from the Euro Zone.
-A Greek default and restructuring would lower the interest rate on their debt, but this would add to a series of departures from the E.U., affecting banks in Europe, Britain and the U.S. causing another crisis.
+The Greek government threatens their departure from the E.U. if heavy controls are not eased.
+A Greek default and restructuring would lower the interest rate on their debt, but this would affect banks in Europe, Britain, and the U.S. causing another crisis.
 Britain carries much of the Greek debt!